UBCRapid/MendelMax/README.md

 (And feel free to add in your own)

 * Sourcing parts and beginning construction.
+* Printing parts (finished, except for extruder)
-* Deciding on a classy name for the new member of our printer family.
+* Deciding on a classy name for the new member of our printer family. ("Maxwell" ?)